tddg/cs475-fall21/lab3.md

 servers must choose the same execution order for concurrent requests, and must avoid replying to clients using state that isn't up to date.

-In this lab, you will implement the service without worrying that the Raft log can grow without bound.
+In this lab, you will implement a key/value store service directly atop the Raft library that you've built in Lab 2.

 > * **Hint:** This lab doesn't require you to write much code, but you